-Our family owned orchard began in 1911 when George Skiff, an onion farmer on the North Side of Syracuse, and Charles Beak, a dairy farmer, met at the farmers market and decided it would be fruitful to join forces and enter the emerging apple business.
+Our family owned orchard began in 1911 when George Skiff, an onion farmer on the North Side of Syracuse, and Andrew Beak, a dairy farmer, met at the farmers market and decided it would be fruitful to join forces and enter the emerging apple business.
 They found that the hillside area along Route 20 provided the perfect conditions for growing apples and began planting that very year.

 New Wholesale Business

 During the 1920s and 30s Beak & Skiff began selling apples to grocery stores such as Victory, A&P and other small local grocers.

 The 1930s brought some of the toughest years for American agriculture as drought swept across the nation.
 In 1937, the hardships struck close to home when it became so dry that all the trees in the orchard lost their leaves.

 The orchard once again fell on hard times in 1945 when a late spring freeze destroyed an entire crop of apples.

 Fighting the Frost - Smoke

 In 1949 we started to use heat to fight off frost by lighting smudge pots on cold spring mornings.
 Throughout the years we have continually improved our methods so that we have never lost an entire crop of apples again.

 We began using irrigation methods to keep the trees watered.
 Our increased production throughout the decade led to a need for larger apple boxes to store our harvest.